If you’re looking for the best books on manipulation, you found them.

 To deal with it effectively, see “handling microaggressions“.

-“In Sheep’s Clothing” is also one of the “The Power Moves recommended books”.
+“In Sheep’s Clothing” was also one of the “The Power Moves recommended books”.

-I appreciated a lot that the author takes a stand against the tendency of some psychologists of making up excuses for manipulators’ behavior.
+I appreciated a lot that the author takes a stand against the tendency of some psychologists to make up excuses for manipulators’ behavior.

 It’s more on the theoretical side, though.